coleifer/peewee/docs/peewee/api.rst

     .. py:method:: upsert([upsert=True])

-        Perform an *INSERT OR REPLACE* query.
+        Perform an *INSERT OR REPLACE* query with SQLite.
+MySQL databases will issue a *REPLACE* query.
+Currently this feature is not supported for Postgres databases, but the 9.5 syntax will be added soon.

-        .. note:: This feature is only available on SQLite databases.
+        .. note:: This feature is only available on SQLite and MySQL databases.

     .. py:method:: on_conflict([action=None])